“I hear and I forget. I see and I remember. I do and I understand” (Confucius)

 What makes DNA the “code of life”?
 How does it determine what we look like?
 And how are traits passed from one generation to the next?
 This engaging, hands-on workshop introduces students to the fundamentals of genetics, including DNA structure, genotype and phenotype, and the principles of dominant and recessive inheritance.
 Through interactive activities, students learn to read simple DNA sequences, model inherited traits, and apply their knowledge in a real-world context.

+Where does rain come from?
+What causes wind, storms, and tornadoes?
 In this engaging, hands-on workshop, students explore the science of weather by investigating the water cycle and its role in shaping our climate.
-They examine how Earth’s rotation influences weather patterns and learn to observe and measure wind using simple meteorological tools.
+Through interactive experiments, they examine how Earth’s rotation influences weather patterns and learn to observe and measure wind using simple meteorological tools.
 Through interactive activities, students create and study tornado formation, observe frost and rainbow phenomena, and explore the science behind thunder.

 This engaging, inquiry-based workshop introduces students to the fundamentals of matter, exploring the three common states through the lens of particle arrangement and behaviour.
 Designed to foster critical thinking, students investigate key concepts such as solutions, suspensions, and non-Newtonian fluids through a series of hands-on experiments, developing skills in observation, prediction, and data interpretation.
 As the session progresses, students explore how matter changes, distinguishing between physical and chemical transformations.